Treacher Collins Syndrome

-Treacher Collins described two patients with features of this condition in 1900.
-Additional description of the condition was made by Franceschetti and Klein.
-They called the condition Mandibulofacial Dysostosis (abnormal bone formation of the face).
+Dr. Edward Treacher Collins described two patients with features of this condition in 1900.
+Additional description of the condition was made by Dr. Adolphe Franceschetti and Dr. David Klein.
+They called the condition mandibulofacial dysostosis (abnormal bone formation of the face).

-The primary clinical signs of Treacher syndrome are:
+The primary clinical signs of Treacher Collins syndrome are:

 - Down-slanting eyes